-- Answer: During the healing phase after your procedure, there will be swelling inside the nose.
+- Answer: During the healing phase after your San Francisco rhinoplasty, there will be swelling inside the nose.
 This takes some time to resolve, and may cause a temporary sensation of blockage or “stuffy” nose.
 After the swelling resolves, there should not be any changes to your breathing.
 In fact, Dr. Ransom is a nose specialist and uses this knowledge to make sure that his patients’ breathing is not negatively affected by nose reshaping.
 In some cases where the septum is crooked or functional issues (difficult nasal breathing) exist before surgery, Dr. Ransom can actually improve the breathing during your rhinoplasty.
-Any issues pertaining to breathing can be discussed during your consultation.
+Any issues pertaining to breathing can be discussed with our San Francisco rhinoplasty expert during your consultation.

 - Question: Are there non-surgical options for changing the shape of my nose?

 - Answer: Yes, some patients may be candidates for non-surgical rhinoplasty based on their specific anatomy and aesthetic goals.
 The most suitable patients have smaller noses and primarily desire changes to the profile.
 A low or flat nasal bridge can be elevated or a small bump can be camouflaged using carefully placed injections of a soft-tissue filler called Radiesse®.
 For more details, please see the page dedicated to this treatment, located under the Non-Surgical tab.